 - Canine Parvovirus is widespread throughout the UK and caused major epidemics in the 1970’s.
-It is usually fatal.
+It causes horrendous disease and usually fatal.
 We vaccinate for this every 3 years.

-- Canine Distemper (Hard Pad) is a severe disease but is fortunately controlled by vaccination in the UK.
+- Canine Distemper (Hard Pad) is a severe, inevitably fatal disease but is fortunately controlled by vaccination in the UK.
 We vaccinate for this every 3 years.

-- Infectious Hepatitis is another nasty disease that is now controlled by vaccination in the UK.
+- Infectious Hepatitis is another nasty, potential fatal disease that is now controlled by vaccination in the UK.
 We vaccinate for this every 3 years.